mmikkel/Reasons-Craft/README.md

 Reasons for Craft CMS adds conditionals to field layouts, making it possible to hide or show fields based on other fields' values – all while you're typin', selectin' and togglin' away at your content.

-Reasons supports most stock FieldTypes, and works pretty much across the board (yes, even inside Matrix blocks).
+Since 2.0, Reasons works pretty much across the board (yes, even inside Matrix blocks).
 Craft Commerce is also fully supported.

 _Big props to [Benjamin Fleming](https://github.com/benjamminf) for some good ideas that I stole, and helpful chatting on Slack.
 Thanks!_

 ## Requirements

 **Reasons requires Craft 2.5 or newer.
 Running Craft 2.4 or below?
 An older version supporting Craft 2.4 and 2.3 is available in the [legacy branch](https://github.com/mmikkel/Reasons-Craft/tree/legacy).**

+Upgrading from Reasons 1.x to 2.x?
+No worries, it's seamless.

 ## Installation